Akejyo/HynoO/README.md

 # HynoO

-An accountless chat room based on React and Rust
+An accountless chat room based on Vite+React and Rust